BiggillyBoyMan/tp/docs/DeveloperGuide.md

 #### Proposed Implementation

-The proposed undo/redo mechanism is facilitated by `VersionedAddressBook`.
-It extends `AddressBook` with an undo/redo history, stored internally as an `addressBookStateList` and `currentStatePointer`.
+The proposed undo/redo mechanism is facilitated by `VersionedBizBook`.
+It extends `BizBook` with an undo/redo history, stored internally as an `bizBookStateList` and `currentStatePointer`.
 Additionally, it implements the following operations:

-* `VersionedAddressBook#commit()` — Saves the current address book state in its history.
+* `VersionedBizBook#commit()` — Saves the current BizBook state in its history.
-* `VersionedAddressBook#undo()` — Restores the previous address book state from its history.
+* `VersionedBizBook#undo()` — Restores the previous BizBook state from its history.
-* `VersionedAddressBook#redo()` — Restores a previously undone address book state from its history.
+* `VersionedBizBook#redo()` — Restores a previously undone BizBook state from its history.

-These operations are exposed in the `Model` interface as `Model#commitAddressBook()`, `Model#undoAddressBook()` and `Model#redoAddressBook()` respectively.
+These operations are exposed in the `Model` interface as `Model#commitBizBook()`, `Model#undoBizBook()` and `Model#redoBizBook()` respectively.

 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

 Step 1.
-The user launches the application for the first time.
-The `VersionedAddressBook` will be initialized with the initial description book state, and the `currentStatePointer` pointing to that single description book state.
+The user launches BizBook for the first time.
+The `VersionedBizBook` will be initialized with the initial internship application state, and the `currentStatePointer` pointing to that single BizBook state.

 ![UndoRedoState0](images/UndoRedoState0.png)

 Step 2.
-The user executes `delete 5` command to delete the 5th internshipApplication in the description book.
-The `delete` command calls `Model#commitAddressBook()`, causing the modified state of the description book after the `delete 5` command executes to be saved in the `addressBookStateList`, and the `currentStatePointer` is shifted to the newly inserted description book state.
+The user executes `delete 5` command to delete the 5th internship application in BizBook.
+The `delete` command calls `Model#commitBizBook()`, causing the modified state of BizBook after the `delete 5` command executes to be saved in the `bizBookStateList`, and the `currentStatePointer` is shifted to the newly inserted BizBook state.

 ![UndoRedoState1](images/UndoRedoState1.png)

 Step 3.
-The user executes `add n/David i/Technology a/SWE Intern t/Backend e/david@example.com s/Saved d/2024-12-31 …​` to add a new internshipApplication.
-The `add` command also calls `Model#commitAddressBook()`, causing another modified description book state to be saved into the `addressBookStateList`.
+The user executes `add n/David i/Technology a/SWE Intern t/Backend e/david@example.com s/Saved d/2024-12-31 …​` to add a new internship application.
+The `add` command also calls `Model#commitBizBook()`, causing another modified BizBook state to be saved into the `bizBookStateList`.

 ![UndoRedoState2](images/UndoRedoState2.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `Model#commitAddressBook()`, so the description book state will not be saved into the `addressBookStateList`.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `Model#commitBizBook()`, so the BizBook state will not be saved into the `bizBookStateList`.

 </div>

 Step 4.
-The user now decides that adding the internshipApplication was a mistake, and decides to undo that action by executing the `undo` command.
-The `undo` command will call `Model#undoAddressBook()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous description book state, and restores the description book to that state.
+The user now decides that adding the internship application was a mistake, and decides to undo that action by executing the `undo` command.
+The `undo` command will call `Model#undoBizBook()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous BizBook state, and restores BizBook to that state.

 ![UndoRedoState3](images/UndoRedoState3.png)